Sentry has an integration with log4net through the Sentry.Log4Net NuGet package.

 SentryAppender to initialize the SDK.

-NOTE: This is only one of the ways to initialize the SDK.
+This is only one of the ways to initialize the SDK.
 If you wish to configure the SDK programatically, you could leave the DSN out from the appender configuration section.
 The SDK needs to be initialized only once and since other integrations (like ASP.NET) are also able to initialize the SDK, you only need to pass the DSN to one of these integrations.
+One common case to not add the DSN to the XML configuration file (which would initialize it via the log4net integration) is to have full access to the SDK option.